aquiline/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Game of Rock-Paper-Scissors.
+The Game of Rock-Paper-Scissors.

-A C++ based application.
+Uses C++ for the general GamePlay and Logic.
-Uses OpenGl.
+Uses OpenGl for all graphics of the game.